AdobeDocs/experience-manager-guides.pt-BR/help/product-guide/api-reference/introduction.md

    >[!NOTE]
    >
-   > Use a mesma versão do JAR da API que o pacote AEM Guides que você instalou no servidor.
+   > Use a mesma versão do JAR da API que o pacote do AEM Guides que você instalou no servidor.

 4. Configure a dependência do Maven conforme mostrado abaixo: